alan-sanchez/poppin-fetch/README.md

-# Fetch Dance Bot 🎶🤖💃
+# Poppin Fetch: Dancing Robot 🎶🤖💃

 Welcome to the **Fetch Dance Bot** project!
 In my spare time, I program a **Fetch manipulator robot** to create engaging dance routines using expressive motion.
 This project merges robotics and art, bringing life and personality to the robot through dance.